-- Forbidden: Children under 6 years old are not allowed and pets are also forbidden.
+- Forbidden: Children under 6 years old are not allowed, and pets are also forbidden.
 There is no picnicking allowed on the site grounds either.
-You can either eat in the designated dining room/reception area or at your bubble room.
+You can either eat in the designated dining room/reception area or in your bubble room.

 Cost and what is included with your room

-Expect to pay anywhere from 100 to 200 Euros per night depending on the season.
-Here is what is included with your bubble room.
+Expect to pay anywhere from 100 to 200 Euros per night, depending on the season.
+Here is what is included in your bubble room.

 - Your own miniature telescope and star map for stargazing. (very cute idea).